androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-7-aws-simple-cloud-setup.md

 In this example I am designing a simple cloud structure.

+It's going to have a DMZ subnet where the Web servers are located, and a subnet for dB servers, and one for application servers.
+The dB and application servers will talk to the Internet via a Nat Gateway.

 First you need to create the VPC, and set the IP prefix to something like `192.168.0.0/16` and set the tenancy to default.

 <amp-img src="/assets/img/aws-simple-cloud-setup/create-vpc.png"